JohnCGriffin/BF-computed-goto/README.md

 #### Store addresses in std::map for correctness

-While a std::map is not as efficient as the array, it's not susceptible to having a mismatch between values and indices.
+A std::map not susceptible to having a mismatch between values and indices.
 Where a C program is likely to require careful coordination between an enum and a disconnected array using enum values as indices, a C++ program can guarantee coordination using a ```std::map<TheEnum,void*>```.